rukai/rukaidata/readme.md

 3. Copy the entire contents of a brawl mod sd card to the directory `data/MODNAMEHERE` **(optional)**
 4. Open a terminal and `cd` to the directory this readme is in.
 5. Run the command: `cd website`
-6. Run the command: `cargo run --release` This generates the website into the `root` directory.
+6. Run the command: `cargo run --release -- -w` This generates the website into the `root` directory.
 7. Run a webserver on the `root` directory to access the generated website e.g.
     1. Install python.
 Make sure to add python to your PATH environment variable, there should be a checkbox for this in the windows installer other OSs should handle this by default.
     2. Run `serve.sh` for linux/mac or `serve.bat` for windows.